πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 s3[0] = 'J'; // β†’ "Jello"

-Important: String literals (strings written directly in source like "Hello") live in read-only memory.
-Always receive them via const char *.
+Important: string literals (strings written directly in source, like "Hello") live in read-only memory.
+Always receive them through a const char *.

 Try it yourself β€” pointers